 The Loss Factor calculation is based on a system winter peak load case and is used only for comparison purposes.
-The winter peak load flow case is simulated with and without the new facility in service, while keeping 91H-Tufts Cove Generator TC3 as the NS Area Interchange bus.
+The winter peak load flow case is simulated with and without the new facility in service, while keeping 91H-Tufts Cove Generator TC3 as the NS Area Interchange generator, the tie flow between NB and NS at zero, and the Brushy Hill SVC at floating.
 This methodology reflects the load centre in and around 91H-Tufts Cove.
 A negative loss factor reflects a reduction in system losses.